jina-ai/now/README.md

 <!-- start elevator-pitch -->

-NOW gives the world access to customized neural search in just one line of code.
+NOW gives the world access to customized neural image search in just one line of code.

-Data privacy is becoming increasingly important.
-And with most data being private, you can't use public search engines (like Google) to search for it.
-This is where Jina NOW comes in, letting you build a search engine for your private data with just one terminal command.

-- 🔒 **Private data**: Create your own search engine with your own private data
-- 🌐 **Democratization of neural search**: Empowers everyone to use neural search - even people who wouldn't normally have access to AI
-- 🔋 **Batteries included**: simple defaults allow you to provide just the data and get your search use case up and running
+Main features
+- 👶 **Easy**: No engineering skills required
+- ⚡ **Fast**: Set up your search case within minutes
+- 🌈 **quality**: If you provide labels to your documents, jina NOW fine-tunes a model for you
+[//]: # (- : **reliable**: we take care of the deployment and maintainance)

 ### Pip
 ```bash